WCVE-FM: WCVE-FM

 In 1988, WRFK was sold to The Daytona Group of Virginia, Inc. The station switched to a commercial adult contemporary format as WVMX (now urban contemporary station WBTJ).
 WRFK signed off for the last time on May 6, 1988.
 Soon afterward, WCVE-FM signed on from 101.1 FM as Richmond's new NPR member station.
 Most of WRFK's staff transferred to WCVE-FM, along with nearly all of WRFK's programming and music library.

-By 1990, the station had moved to its current home at 88.9 FM.
+In the summer of 1989, a new commercial allocation was granted at 101.1.
+By the following year, WCVE-FM had moved to its current home at 88.9 FM.
 Its effective radiated power was 8,300 watts, with its transmitter at the WCVE-TV tower, at 840 feet in height above average terrain.
 It originally aired classical music much of the day, with some NPR programs, jazz and local news.
 With the expansion of NPR's schedule in the 1990s, more NPR shows were added, to the point where the station became all news and information on weekdays, with music heard at night and on weekends.

 In the early 2000s, WCVE-FM nearly doubled its power, to 17,500 watts, from the same 840-foot tower.
 In the 2010s, the station reduced its power to 10,000 watts, coupled with an increase in antenna height, now at 990 ft.
 That gives WCVE-FM the same coverage but at less power due to the use of a taller tower.